 Sami Shah is a multi-award winning writer, journalist and comedian.
-He coordinates New Media: Harnessing Digital Disruption in the Master of Journalism and Master of International Journalism programs and is currently completing a PhD in news satire.
+He coordinates New Media: Harnessing Digital Disruption in the Master of Journalism and Master of International Journalism programs.
 Sami writes for a variety of international and local media including The New York Times, Dawn and Times of India.

 Brad Buller is a research assistant and tutor specialising in Australian and journalism history.
 He tutors in the subject Change in Journalism and is also a PhD candidate at Deakin University.
 His thesis is a biography of the celebrated journalist and newspaper editor Graham Perkin.

 Honorary Research Fellows